List of The Critic episodes

 The Critic is an American prime time animated series revolving around the life of New York film critic Jay Sherman, voiced by actor Jon Lovitz.
 It was created by writing partners Al Jean and Mike Reiss, who had previously worked as writers and showrunners (seasons 3 and 4) for The Simpsons.
-The Critic had 23 episodes produced, first broadcast on ABC in 1994, and finishing its original run on Fox in 1995.
+Twenty-three episodes of The Critic were produced, first broadcast on ABC in 1994, and finishing its original run on Fox in 1995.
 A revival of webisodes was released online on AtomFilms and Shockwave in 2000 and 2001.